acenet-arc/ACENET_Summer_School_GPGPU/_episodes/03-adding-integers.md

 Those asterisks may be unfamiliar to you if you haven't done much C programming.
 They mean that the parameters being supplied are not the integers to be added, but instead **pointers** to where those integers are in memory.
 This is because the kernel function is *called* from the host CPU, but *executes* on the GPU and hence needs to point to memory locations within the GPU memory.
 The line `*c = *a + *b` says "take the values at addresses `a` and `b`, add them together, and store the result at the address `c`."
 So `a, b` and `c` are locations in memory, and `*a, *b` and `*c` are the values stored at those locations.

 > ## Memory Allocation
 > In C programs, there are two ways that memory for data can be allocated.
-The first is having them statically defined at the initial declaration.
+The first is define it *statically* when a variable is declared.
 > ~~~
 > int a;
 > ~~~
 > {: .source}
-> The second way is to dynamically allocate some memory and have a pointer to where it exists.
+> The second way is to allocate it *dynamically* and keep a *pointer* to that area of memory.
 > ~~~
 > int *a;
 > a = (int *)malloc(sizeof(int));